 In contrast, Zoom offers a basic in-meeting chat, letting users send messages to all participants, specific individuals, or hosts.

 However, one major disadvantage of these chats in Zoom is that they disappear after the meeting.
-Unless you save or record it yourself, you’re bound to lose major pieces of information, leading to delays and miscommunication.
+Unless you save or record it yourself, you’re bound to lose major pieces of information, possibly leading to delays and miscommunication.

 Zoom has tried to compete with apps that offer more elaborate chat features by introducing Zoom Chat (now part of Zoom Team Chat).
-However, this is mostly used in enterprise contexts and it’s often overshadowed by Zoom’s video features.
+However, this is mostly used in enterprise contexts, and it’s often overshadowed by Zoom’s video features.

 Discord vs Zoom: Zoom allows more cloud storage and larger file size